ValU020/Java-Project/README.md

 - **Responsibilities:** Manage a conversation between two or more users, store a list of messages, display messages in order,  keep a log of past calls, display past conversartions.
 - **Collaborators** User, message.

-## 📁 Repository Structure
-## Observations
-My partner, Kevin Navarrete didn´t contribute at all in the construction of this project other than the Mock-Ups; if kevin do something, delete this sentence.\
-Pd: Fuck you kevin :) <3